 Many young, single, career-focused, and financially savvy adults are realizing that buying a home is the right decision for their personal and financial goals.
 In fact, more than 90% of Americans believe homeownership is the first step on the road to wealth.
 And the U.S. government agrees.
 The Department of Housing and Urban Development promotes homeownership to people from all economic backgrounds, because homeownership is an important means of wealth accumulation.

 If you are ready to stop wasting money on rent, and start investing in your own financial future, you may be wondering where to start.

 In other words, you will need to know…

-If you want to know how much mortgage you can afford, a loan advisor with access to a variety of home loan programs is your best resource.
-An experienced advisor can help you examine the various factors that will determine how much home you can truly afford.
+If you want to know how much mortgage you can afford, a loan advisor with access to a variety of home loan programs is your go to resource.
+A loanadvisor can help you examine the various factors that will determine how much home you can truly afford.

 Here are some of the factors that you and your loan advisor will look at when determining what loan program best meets your needs and what interest rate you qualify for, which will ultimately help you calculate how much home you can afford.